oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

 ---

-One easy way of testing the StoreFront services - and implicit the API Gateway - is using Postmen.
-Of course, we can use other tools or `curl` command, but in this lab we've chosen Postman.
+One other easy and visual way of testing  the StoreFront services is using Postman.
+It allows us to save the REST calls configuration and to group them by Collections and Folders.